ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 console.log(y);
 ```

-> Above code will output string `"undefined"` as output.
+> The code above will output string `"undefined"` as output.
 According to `associativity` rule operator with the same precedence are processed based on their associativity property of operator.
 Here associativity of the assignment operator is `Right to Left` so first `typeof y` will evaluate first which is string `"undefined"` and assigned to `z` and then `y` would be assigned the value of z.
 The overall sequence will look like that:

 ```javascript
 var z;